Moving a WordPress blog across domains using the shell

 vim .htaccess

-Insert the following but replace with your site domain names:
+Incorporate the following lines, substituting your specific domain names:

 RewriteEngine On